 - Double click the “AWXExampleProjectStarterKit” project.

-This opens the Device Designer window.
-The Device Designer is the first view of GTT that is shown on opening a GTT project.
-This tab shows a high-level view of the audio processing pipeline, showing the audio system/device and its abstractions as shown in the below figure.
+- On opening the example project, the first view that is shown is the Device Designer view.
+This tab shows a high-level view of the audio system, showing the audio device and its abstractions as shown in the below figure.

-- The Device level abstraction (AWXExampleProject1): This represents the actual physical device or the target device with physical audio inputs and outputs.
-The Starter Kit can have up to 2 audio input channels and 8 audio output channels which are provided by the Creative Sound Blaster X4 audio interfact.
+- The Device Level Abstraction (AWXExampleProject1): This represents the physical device or the target device with physical audio inputs and outputs.
+The Starter Kit supports up to 8 audio output channels and 8 audio input channels which are provided by the HiFiBerry DAC8x and ADC8x add-on HATs.
 These channels are highlighted as “Physical Audio Inputs/Outputs” in the above image.

-- The Physical core (arm64-v8a): This block represents the Digital Signal Processor (DSP) core that performs the audio processing.
-Although the Raspberry Pi 5 contains 4 64-bit Arm v8a Cores, currently, only one of the cores is supported for performing audio processing operations by the AudioworX Amp Application in the Starter Kit.
-Other AudioworX amplifiers may have more than one DSP core, each of which will be represented separately in the device designed view.
+- The Physical Core (arm64-v8a): This block represents the Digital Signal Processor (DSP) core that performs the audio processing.
+Although the Raspberry Pi 5 has four 64-bit Arm v8a Cores, currently, only one of the cores is supported for performing audio processing operations by the AWX Amp application.
+Other AudioworX amplifiers may have more than one DSP core, each of which will be represented separately in the Device Designer view.

-For Core Objects Toolbox details, refer Core Objects Toolbox.
-A physical core may have more than one virtual core, each of which will be handled by a separate OS thread. - The Audio Processing Instance (Xaf Instance): This block represents the core of the audio processing pipeline which is designed using the Signal flow Designer tool to implement a signal flow (Refer to Xaf Instance).
+A physical core may have more than one virtual core, each of which will be handled by a separate OS thread. - The Audio Processing Instance (Xaf Instance): This block represents the core of the audio processing pipeline which is designed using the Signal flow Designer tool to implement a signal flow (Refer to Xaf Instance in Core Objects Toolbox).

 The rest of the Starter Kit documentation only briefly explains concepts that are relevant to a first-time user in the context of the AudioworX Starter Kit.

 The Starter Kit is pre-configured with all the necessary data files to run the example project on first boot.
-The user may skip to the Connecting to the AudioworX Starter Kit for Tuning section for instructions on connecting to the Starter Kit.
-However, the following sections highlight some important steps that are specific to the Starter Kit for educational purposes before getting started with tuning of the signal flow itself.
+Users may skip to the Connecting to the AudioworX Starter Kit for Tuning section for establishing connection between GTT and the Starter Kit.
+However, the following sections highlight important steps that are specific to the Starter Kit and users are encouraged to read them before continuing with tuning the signal flow.

 The project’s AmpSrv2 settings must be configured for GTT to be able to communicate with the Starter Kit hardware for operations such as sending the audio processing signal flow and tuning.